samtron1412/docs/tech/it/sw/emacs.md

     + IRC, Chat, RSS
     + DevOps

-- Obtain a Decent Initial Configuration

-The default configuration sucks.
-Luckily there is Emacs Prelude - Emacs 24 configuration that doesn’t suck.
-I highly recommend you to use Prelude as your initial Emacs config.
-Studying its source will give you a bit of an insight into Emacs Lisp programming

-- Read & Practice

 ```
 first step - run the built-in Emacs tutorial - C-h t
 second step - watch the excellent screencast Meet Emacs